l4adeveloper/GravityDuck/README.md

 | 24020073 | Cao Anh Đức |

 Instructor: Kiều Văn Tuyên & Vũ Đức Hiếu

 Semester: HK1 - 2025
-Ngưỡng điểm mong muốn: 9 - 10

-A clone of Gravity Duck using the SDL2 library, written in C++.
-Gravity Duck is a 2D puzzle-platformer game where players control a duck with the unique ability to manipulate gravity to overcome obstacles and traps in each level.
-In the original game there were 40 levels, but in this version I could only make 15 levels and omitted some details because it was beyond my ability.
+This is a classic Arkanoid game developed in Java as a final project for Object-Oriented Programming course.
+The project demonstrates the implementation of OOP principles and design patterns.

 # 0. How to download